 Dating is an essential part of life.
 It’s how we come to meet our future life partner and so it definitely should be a budgeting priority.
-If you’re in the dating game, but don’t want to find yourself taking out California cash advances to show them a good time, here are 5 ways to crank up the fun while keeping a tamed budget!
+If you’re in the dating game, but don’t want to find yourself taking out payday loans to show them a good time, here are 5 ways to crank up the fun while keeping a tamed budget!

 For the sake of being romantic, not everybody likes to “go Dutch”, but splitting the bill is your best bet if you’re trying to stick to a budget.
 If dividing the check isn’t an option, you could always go to dinner where the meals are reasonably priced, or even stay in and cook!
 Save the fancy 5-star restaurants for Valentine’s Day.

 Going to the movies is a great date idea, but if you’re not careful it can also be a really expensive one.
 Tickets will run you about $13 a piece, not to mention the arm and a leg you’ll give up for popcorn, soda, and candy.
 Between tickets and the over-priced concessions, you could easily spend over $50 on yourself and your date.

 But if streaming a movie at home is out of the question, try going to a matinee screening instead.
 Tickets are a lot cheaper during daytime hours.
 Also, be sure to eat beforehand.
 This way, you won’t be tempted to stock up on popcorn and candy come showtime.